 - Tuscany's Versilia Coast is a long stretch of beaches.
 Forte dei Marmi is one of the top Tuscany beach resort towns.

 - Calabria, the toe of the boot, has over 500 miles of coastline with many pristine beaches.
-See Where to Go to the Beach in Calabria.

 - Puglia, the heel of the boot, has many good beaches, especially on the Salento Peninsula, whose mild climate makes it possible to swim from late spring into early autumn.

 - Italian Island Beaches: Italian islands are known for their clear water and good beaches.
-Here are five good beaches on Sicily and five top beaches on Sardinia.
+Here are five good beaches on Sicily and the top beaches on Sardinia.
 The island of Ischia is known for its thermal pools, often by a beach.

 - Going to the Beach from Rome: If you're in Rome and want a day at the beach, try these Rome Beach Day Trips.